Conrad Martens: Life and work

 Conrad Martens' father, J. C. H. Martens, was an Austrian-born merchant who originally came to London as Austrian Consul.
 Conrad was born in 1801 at Crutched Friars near Tower Hill.
 After his father's death in 1816, he determined to pursue a career as an artist studying landscape painting under the prominent watercolourist Copley Fielding.
 His two brothers, John William and Henry, were also artists.

 In 1832 Captain Blackwood of HMS Hyacinth asked him join his three-year cruise to India as a topographical artist.
 In Montevideo near the end of 1833, he heard Robert FitzRoy, captain of HMS Beagle, who was employed in surveying the Straits of Magellan, wanted to engage an artist to replace the ship's artist Augustus Earle, who had fallen ill.
 In this way he joined the second voyage of Beagle and stayed on board for some two years, until the schooner which accompanied them was paid off and the officer who had command of her returned to Beagle, meaning there was no longer room for Martens.
 While on board Martens struck up a lifelong friendship with Charles Darwin, who was taking part in the expedition as a self-financing gentleman naturalist and companion to the captain.

 A watercolour of a native from Tierra del Fuego, painted by Martens when he and Charles Darwin visited the area during the Voyage of the Beagle (1832/34).

-Martens left Beagle at Valparaiso in the second half of 1834 and took passage to Tahiti and many of the South Sea islands, including New Zealand, before arriving in Sydney 1835.
+Martens left Beagle at Valparaíso in the second half of 1834 and took passage to Tahiti and many of the South Sea islands, including New Zealand, before arriving in Sydney 1835.
 Martens arrived in the colony with a valuable collection of sketches, which he at first intended to take back to his friend Blackwood in India, but finding his pictures were appreciated in Sydney, he found constant employment and decided to remain.